w3f/polkadot-wiki/docs/learn-consensus.md

 ## What are PoW and PoS?

-Proof of Work (PoW) and Proof of Stake (PoS) have been used as short hand to refer to consensus mechanisms of blockchains, but that does not capture the full picture.
+Proof of Work (PoW) and Proof of Stake (PoS) have been inaccurately used as short hand to refer to consensus mechanisms of blockchains, but that does not capture the full picture.
 PoW is the method for agreeing on a block author and part of the fuller [Nakamoto consensus](#nakamoto-consensus) that also encompasses a chain selection algorithm (longest chain rule in Bitcoin).
 Similarly, PoS is a set of rules for selecting the validator set and does not specify a chain selection rule or how a chain might reach finality.
 PoS algorithms have traditionally been paired with an algorithm for